 - Continue in this manner, adding a ladleful of stock and stirring while the liquid is absorbed, then adding another ladleful when the rice is almost dry.
 You'll see the rice develop a creamy consistency as its natural starches are released.

-- Keep adding stock, a ladle at a time, for 20-30 minutes or until the grains are tender but still firm to the bite, without being crunchy.
+- Keep adding stock, a ladle at a time, for 20 to 30 minutes or until the grains are tender but still firm to the bite, without being crunchy.
 If you run out of stock and the risotto still isn't done, you can finish the cooking using hot water.
 Just add the water as you did with the stock, a ladle at a time, stirring while it's absorbed.

-- Stir in the roasted squash along with the remaining 2 Tbsp butter and the parmesan cheese, and season to taste with Kosher salt.
+- Stir in the roasted squash along with the remaining 2 tablespoons butter and the parmesan cheese, and season to taste with Kosher salt.
 Serve in individual bowls and garnish with the crispy sage leaves.